zbw/stwfsapy/Readme.md

 ```
 Define the type URIs for descriptors and sub-thesauri.
 You also need to define the relationship that relates sub-thesauri to concepts.
-It is also beneficial if this relation structures the sub-thesauri.
+It is beneficial if this relation structures the sub-thesauri.
 Furthermore you can indicate whether the thesaurus relation is a specialisation.
 For the [STW](https://http://zbw.eu/stw/) this would be
 ```python